eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 Update the milestone URL.

+Copy/paste the features/plug-ins from the console of the `make-release-from-master` Jenkins job.

 - commit with a message like _Eclipse Embedded CDT plug-ins v6.1.2 released_.
 - push the `develop` branch
 - wait for GitHub Actions job to complete